 The second photo was taken with the camera tilted down to include more of the beach, pushing the horizon towards the top of the frame.
 The sand adds texture to the foreground and helps move the eye through the photo from the front to the back, creating a greater sense of depth and space.

 Which is more interesting, the sky or the foreground?
 This is a question you should always ask yourself when making landscape photos.
-The answer may make a big difference to how you compose the photo.
+The answer makes a big difference to how you compose the photo.

 Foreground interest and framing

-The next photo, taken with an 18mm lens, shows how the foreground can act as a frame.
+The next photo, taken with an 18mm lens (APS-C), shows how the foreground can act as a frame.
 The rock in the distance is an interesting and unusual shape, but is quite small.
 The cliffs on either side and the plants in the foreground create a frame around it.

 The plants also add an extra layer of interest and show depth.
 I’ve cropped the photo to include more sky and show you how it would look without the foliage in the foreground.
 It’s still interesting, but taking away the foreground interest reduces the sense of depth.